#OurCinema Campaign for KinoPark Armenia

 Solution:

 We created dynamic trailers for each film to help shed new light on familiar stories and generate interest with the younger audience.
 Each trailer reflects the respective film’s genre, story, or just the general vibe, and follows popular Hollywood tropes of trailer creation.
-The National Cinema Center of Armenia kindly provided the films in upgraded quality which allowed us to get the best of their cinematography, sound, and music.
+The National Cinema Center of Armenia provided the films in upgraded quality which allowed us to get the best of their cinematography, sound, and music.

 Trailer music: